top of page

 _____________________________________________________________________________

-If you want to learn more about Light Therapy & my Light Therapy work, you can follow me with the links below, or email me at Lisa@lightmattersinfo.com - thank you for reading!
+If you want to learn more about Light Therapy & my Light Therapy work, you can follow me with the links below.
+For a free consultation & light therapy session email me at Lisa@lightmattersinfo.com - thank you for reading!

 Here are the articles referenced above: